Gwagwalada

 Gwagwalada is a local government area in the Federal Capital Territory in Nigeria.
+Gwagwalada serves as the traditional headquarters of the Bassa people in FCT - Abuja, with the Agụma of Gwagwalada, HRH Alhaji Muhammadu Magaji as the Chairman, Traditional Council of Chiefs, Gwagwalada Area Council.

 Gwagwalada has an area of 1,043 km2 and a population of 157,770 at the 2006 census.
 It is projected to have a 6.26% growth between 2020 and 2025, the largest increase on the African continent.

 History

 Before the creation of Federal Capital Territory, Gwagwalada was under the Kwali District of the former Abuja emirate now Suleja emirate.